ayuthmang/MemoryX/README.md

 A memory module for .net application.

-This module allow you to use the function WriteProcessMemory or ReadProcessMemory in easy way.
+This module allows you to use the function WriteProcessMemory or ReadProcessMemory in easy way.

 ## Functions

 ### Important

-Before you use this module you must call function for called an api OpenProcess and stored process handle in proc_Handle and process id in proc_ID.
+Before you use this module you must call function for call an api OpenProcess and stored the process handle in proc_Handle and process id in proc_ID.

 OpenProcess using process name.
 (this will select only first process name that we've found)